Bangko Sentral ng Pilipinas: Present

 On the evening of September 26, 2012, a Wednesday, the BSP website was hacked by a group named Anonymous Philippines in a protest against the recently passed Cybercrime Prevention Act of 2012.
 The website was promptly restored in the early hours of the following day.

 On April 23, 2013, The Asian Banker named the BSP as the Best Macroeconomic Regulator in the Asia-Pacific Region for 2013 in The Asian Banker Leadership Achievement Awards in Jakarta, Indonesia.
 The BSP was cited as a "good, strong, and fair-minded regulator."
 About a month later, the BSP was given the country award by the Child and Youth Finance International in its 2013 International Summit in Istanbul, Turkey, in recognition of its initiative to integrate financial literacy education into the Philippine elementary school curriculum.
 In 2019, President Rodrigo Duterte signed R.A.
-11211, further increasing the Bank's capitalization to ₱200 billion.
+11211 (principally authored by Franklin Drilon), further increasing the Bank's capitalization to ₱200 billion.

 Project Nexus

 The Bank for International Settlements signed an agreement with Central Bank of Malaysia, Bank of Thailand, Bangko Sentral ng Pilipinas, Monetary Authority of Singapore, and the Reserve Bank of India on 30 June 2024 as founding member of Project Nexus, a multilateral international initiative to enable retail cross-border payments.
 Bank Indonesia involved as a special observer.
 The platform, which is expected to go live by 2026, will interlink domestic fast payment systems of the member countries.